Hupa: History

 Hupa are involved in the talks to remove hydroelectric dams along the Klamath and Trinity rivers, and were a party to a lawsuit against the Bureau of Reclamation and the National Marine Fisheries Service.
 On February 8, 2017, the federal district court judge ruled in favor of the Hoopa Valley Tribe, the three other Klamath River fishing tribes, and other stakeholders.
 The judge agreed to plans designed by the Tribes' scientists to reduce outbreaks of a deadly fish disease that had infected 90% of juvenile salmon in 2014 and 2015.

 Culture

 Arts

-Hupa people have been excelling at basketry and elk horn carving since the 17th century, petroglyphs.
+Hupa people have been excelling at basketry and elk horn carving and, since the 17th century, petroglyphs.

 Ethnobotany

 Traditionally, Hupa people have used the acorns of Notholithocarpus densiflorus to make meal, from which they would make mush, bread, biscuits, pancakes, and cakes.
 They also roast the acorns and eat them.
 They also use the dyed fronds of Woodwardia radicans for basketry.
 They also use Xerophyllum tenax to create a border pattern in baskets.